Live hosted endpoint — connect in ~30 seconds

 Should I use mainnet funds?

 Start on testnet.
-Before mainnet use, verify Privy setup, protocol addresses, token addresses, approval URLs, and session-key limits.
+Before using mainnet funds, verify Privy configuration, protocol addresses, token addresses, approval URLs, and session-key limits — then use small amounts until you've tested the full flow end to end.

 Full FAQ: docs/FAQ.md